-My advice: Be careful.
+My advice: Stay away.
 Dozens of exchange-traded funds (ETFs) now allow you to invest in commodities.
 (ETFs are mutual funds that you buy and sell through a brokerage the same way you buy stocks.)
 But investors, both large and small, have pushed the prices of many commodities far higher than is justified by the fundamentals of supply and demand.
 Too many people, I fear, have already chased what was a good idea too far.

-“It’s whole a new ballgame,” says Charles Ober, the veteran manager of T. Rowe Price New Era, which invests in stocks of commodity companies.
+“It’s whole a new ballgame,” says Charles Ober, the former manager of T. Rowe Price New Era, which invests in stocks of commodity companies.
 “A lot of the studies that justified investing in commodities were based on data through 2005.
 If you look at data through 2008, it turns those studies on their ear.
 Price movements of stocks and commodities were so correlated it was pathetic.”

 Those who are in the commodities markets to hedge today represent only a small fraction of all commodities investors.
 Hedging, of course, is the raison d’être for these markets.
 They allow, for instance, an oil company to lock in a price on its production months or even years before it can bring the product to market.
 A farmer can sell futures on his summer harvest to raise cash for spring planting.
 “Investors are now a multiple of the people who need a hedge,” Ober says.
 “I can’t tell you if it’s five times or ten times, but it’s a big number.”

 Almost none of this has happened before—not even in the 1970s, the last time the price of oil blasted off, even as stocks suffered through a horrid decade.
 The futures markets in commodities weren’t nearly as active then, and ETFs didn’t exist.
 So few people and institutions invested in commodities.